 - Repeat Steps 1 and 2 until the device count and/or impression capacity is satisfactory

 - Once satisfied, save the Audience Design.
 The Designer requires the fields Audience Design Name and Targeting Code to be filled.
 Targeting Code is used later when campaign line items specifies the audience targeting to use.

-- On its cluster, Factual creates an Audience Set, a highly optimized, binary file containing all of the device IDs that subscribe to your query criteria
+- On its cluster, Foursquare creates an Audience Set, a highly optimized, binary file containing all of the device IDs that subscribe to your query criteria

 - The Audience Set is downloaded to your instance of On-Prem.
 Most Audience Sets are baked and downloaded in under an hour.